 Proving damages for scarring and disfigurement can be a complicated task.
 After a case is filed, the parties may engage in discovery of medical records and related documents, as well as depositions of physicians, therapists, and others familiar with the victim’s injuries.
 If the case is not settled, these witnesses may be called to testify on the plaintiff’s behalf at trial.

 In particularly egregious cases, such as those involving recklessness or wanton and willful conduct, it may be possible for a plaintiff to recover not only compensatory damages but also punitive or exemplary damages.

 Sometimes a defendant may argue that the plaintiff was partially at fault for an accident.
 For example, two drivers may have been involved in an accident in which the defendant ran a red light but the plaintiff was exceeding the speed limit.
 It is possible that the jury could allocate a portion of the fault to the plaintiff and reduce his or her award of damages in proportion to the level of fault assigned to him or her.
-Fortunately, Florida follows the rule of pure comparative fault, so the plaintiff would still be able to recover the percentage of damages allocated to the defendant.Seek Legal Guidance with a Pembroke Pines Scarring Attorney after a Devastating Accident
+Fortunately, Florida follows the rule of pure comparative fault, so the plaintiff would still be able to recover the percentage of damages allocated to the defendant.Seek Legal Guidance from a Pembroke Pines Attorney after a Devastating Accident

 An experienced attorney at the Pembroke Pines firm of Cohn & Smith can advise car accident victims and other injured individuals seek compensation for scarring and disfigurement.
 To speak with one of our trial lawyers, call us today at (954) 431-8100 or contact us online and ask for a free initial consultation.
 We represent accident victims throughout South Florida, including in Pembroke Pines, Hollywood, and Aventura.